zer0detail/Any-Ghost/README.md

 ## Version 1.1
 - Updated logic for ghost enabled/disabled status.
 Ghosts are now synchronized with Nadeo leaderboard widget to enable/disable ghosts.
 - Removed excess print statement to declutter openplanet log.

+## Version 1.2
+- Spectate any ghost you seach for
+- Ladder ranking displayed for activated ghosts
+- refactored ghost toggling and spectating to use MLHook.
+Thanks @XertroV!
+- Better (imo) UI
+- Activated ghosts will change the players name to green so its very obvious which ghosts are on
+- Pin icon instead of a big pin/unpin button
+- Hide the plugin overlay from the plugins menu
+- Visual feedback to users when a search is in progress and when a ghost is being enabled.